Among parents who say they are planning to buy video game gifts this year, the average amount they intend to spend on video games is $736.83.

-83% of U.S. parents* who play video games with their kids say that games serve as a powerful tool for families to connect with one another.
+More than half of the 82% of U.S. parents* who play video games with their children say that games serve as a powerful tool for families to connect with one another.

 ESRB rating information is located on the front and back of all video game boxes and on product detail pages before purchase or download on digital storefronts.
 Parents can also look up rating information by conducting a search using a game’s title on ESRB.org and the ESRB mobile app.
 Search results include Rating Summaries that provide more detailed information about the content of a game and the context in which it is experienced by the player (rating summaries are only available for physical games sold in stores).

-- Limiting – or blocking – communication with other players
+• Limit – or block – communication with other players

 “Start a conversation with your kids about how to play responsibly,” said Alanna Powers, Research and Program Specialist, Family Online Safety Institute (FOSI).
 “You can check out FOSI’s Unlocking Video Games resource and Safer Gaming Guide for tips on how to initiate this conversation.
 I encourage parents to play games with their children to learn about their interests.
 When parents give their child a video game related gift for the holidays, they may also be giving the gift of family bonding.
 Check out our FOSI Holiday Gift Guide: Tech Edition for more tips on digital parenting during the holidays.”